HEDIS 2023 Changes and HEDIS Diabetes Measures

 Challenges continue to rise for providers as the healthcare industry and its technology is growing rapidly.
 As the world evolves, NCQA continues to do so to keep up with patient needs.

-In fact, a new white paper by the NCQA suggests the organization enforce a complete diabetes care overhaul which will only make meeting HEDIS compliance more complicated.
-For practitioners to remain competitive in 2022 and beyond, below are some considerations to help improve HEDIS measures:
+In fact, a new white paper by the NCQA suggests a complete diabetes care overhaul, which will only make HEDIS compliance more complicated.
+For practitioners to remain competitive going into 2023 and beyond, below are some considerations to help improve HEDIS measures:

 - Integrate continuous glucose monitoring (CGM) as a quality performance metric